Average Law School Debt

 - Average public out-of-state school: $38,885

 - Highest public out-of-state school: University of Connecticut, $57,852

 Thus, the three-year average cost of law school tuition and fees ranges from $77,670 to $136,401.
 If you live in North Dakota, you could escape for only $33,483.
 If your heart is set on Columbia University Law School, be prepared to shell out $188,100.
 Don’t forget to add on all your living expenses, books, transportation, etc.

 When you total up the seven years of schooling, you are looking at costs between $150K and $400K, and perhaps much more.
-Many law students are forced to take on private loans to supplement their federal aid which greatly increases their obligation to repayment when starting their careers.
+Many law students are forced to try and find the best private student loans to supplement their federal aid, but this increases their obligation to repayment when starting their careers.

 Average Debt at Graduation for Lawyers